AnshulSood11/Position-Tracker/README.md

 3. MPU9250 (accelerometer, gyroscope and magnetometer)

 ## The tracker has the following limitaions/assumptions:
 - The bot is placed on a horizontal surface with no inclination.
-So, the tracke tracks the postion in 2D only.
+So, the tracker tracks the postion in 2D only.
 - Euler angles are used.